Naequarwe/naequarwe.github.io/README.md

 |> an advertising service for discord and youtube servers
 |> a place people can read through creations and add a bit of fun and searching into their life

-to get your service advertized feel free to use the Contact us service in the site and we will have a look.
+to get your service/s advertized feel free to use the Contact us service in the site and we will have a look.